mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 {{<img src="max-cpu.png" alt="Graph of showing I never used more than 11% of my CPU" hasBorder="true" caption="My max CPU usage in the last few months never went above 11% of my server's capacity.">}}

 The requirement for dual CPUs drove up the cost of motherboard substantially and limited my options.
-I only found a handful of options for Xeon E5 v3 compatible motherboards, and the only one I found didn't support M.2 disk interface or built-in remote administration tools like some other SuperMicro motherboards do.
+Only a scant few support Intel 2011-v3 CPUs, so I didn't have many choices in terms of other motherboard features.

-### Remote administration provides OS flexibility
+### Remote administration provides flexibility

 Before I used TinyPilot to manage my server, I didn't realize how change-averse I had been with my old server.
-But I was.
-If I changed a setting on my server that caused its boot to fail or messed up its network settings, that's probably an hour of work physically moving around machines and reconnecting peripherals to debug and fix the problem.
+I was reluctant to change any BIOS or network settings for fear that I'd lose the next hour of my life physically moving around machines and reconnecting peripherals to debug and fix the problem.

-This freedom to fail makes me more open to experimenting with different operating systems.
+Having a virtual console gives me the freedom to fail and makes me more open to experimenting with different operating systems.
 It's always going to be a substantial effort to install and learn a new OS, but knowing that I don't have to drag machines back and forth makes me much more open to it.
-Had I not had TinyPilot, I might have stuck with ESXi as "good enough" rather than taking a chance installing Proxmox.
+Had I not built TinyPilot, I might have stuck with ESXi as "good enough" rather than taking a chance installing Proxmox.

-## Previous article
+## My previous VM server build

 * [Building a Homelab VM Server (2017 Edition)](/building-a-vm-homelab-2017)